early-payments icon

 • Some other trigger?

-The start date of the payment term can be any one of those options.
-The key is to make sure the terms are agreed to upfront – before the sale is even made.
+The payment term’s start date can be any of those options.
+The key is ensuring the terms are agreed to upfront – before the sale is even made.

 Consider this scenario: